VTickner/coding-resources/README.md

 To use `:focus-within` on parent elements of links to allow the focus outline to match the outline of the button links.

-As part of Jonas Schmedtmann's [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) course on Udemy, I have learnt in more detail how to work with the DOM and have a better understanding of how to implement scrolling and sticky navigation functionality.
+As part of [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) course on Udemy, I have learnt in more detail how to work with the DOM and have a better understanding of how to implement scrolling and sticky navigation functionality.
 I decided to implement these functionalities in one of my own personal projects and felt this was a suitable project to do so.
 For this project I needed to alter the scrolling functionality so that it wouldn't scroll to the top of the viewport but to the bottom of the sticky navigation bar.
 I used ChatGPT to help me with modifying my code to get the correct positioning I wanted.

 ```js
 document.querySelector(".nav__list").addEventListener("click", function (e) {